abdalmoniem/TheLifeOfDino/README.md

 ![The Life Of Dino Video](https://raw.githubusercontent.com/abdalmoniem/TheLifeOfDino/master/assets/video.mp4)

-A simple artificial intelligence to teach Google Chrome's offline dinosaur to jump cactus, using Neural Networks and a simple Genetic Algorithm.
+A simple artificial intelligence to teach Google Chrome's offline dinosaur to jump cactus, using a simple Genetic Algorithm.

 ## Installation:
 1. Install `Node.js` on your computer.